vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 ## Tools and Technologies

 *Tools* and *Technologies* facilitate the use of solution pattern methods and practices, as well as the implementation of solution patterns, where appropriate.

 As you know, the most popular tools, technologies and frameworks available on the market today, can quickly be replaced and considered outdated tomorrow.
 One way to ensure the tools and technologies that you select are going to be the most productive is to refer to your organization's support for standards to collect tool selection criteria.

-It's also a good idea to become proficient in how each of the tools and technologies work, as this is the best way to prevent friction in the Modern Apps Practitioner Workflow.
+It's also a good idea to become proficient in how each of the tools and technologies work, as this is the best way to minimize friction in the Modern Apps Practitioner Workflow.

-## Trade offs, Costs and Technical Debt
+## Trade Offs, Costs and Technical Debt

 Selecting the best building blocks to run your daily work can be a challenge.